KoganeShiro/BADASS/submit/P1/README.md

    - Location: Choose workspace

 2. **Add Devices:**
-   - Drag "BADASS Host" to canvas
+   - Drag "Host" to canvas
-   - Drag "BADASS Router" to canvas
+   - Drag "Router" to canvas

-3. **Connect Devices:**
-   - Use "Add a link" tool
-   - Connect Host-1 eth0 to Router-1 eth0
-   - Connect Host-2 eth0 to Router-1 eth1

 4. **Start All Devices:**
    - Right-click → Start all